rOY369/Docs/work/Sustainable office/zero_waste.md

 It will cover the following types of waste - `paper`, `water`, `electricity`

-**Note** : Economically viable does not mean cheap solutions but these solutions overall should be cost-efficient.
+**Note** : Economically viable does not mean cheap solutions.
+The solution and its output together will be taken into account.
+All factors will be evaluated before

 ## How ?